dapr/quickstarts/pub-sub/README.md

 ## Run in Kubernetes

-To run the same sample in Kubernetes, we'll need to first set up a Redis store and then deploy our microservices.
+To run the same code in Kubernetes, we'll need to first set up a Redis store and then deploy our microservices.
 We'll be using the same microservices, but ultimately our architecture is a bit different:

 ![Architecture Diagram](./img/K8s_Architecture_Diagram.png)